Analytical Model

 1. Create a 3D view > By default a "Solid" or "Rendered" model is shown

-2. Press "CTRL + D" consecutively > this will cycle to various Display Style (Rendered, Flat, Hidden Line, Linear)
+2. Press F11 or "CTRL + D" consecutively > this will cycle to various Display Style (Rendered, Flat, Hidden Line, Linear)

 3. Ensure "Linear" is active > This is the 3D analytical wireframe model